facebook/docusaurus/website/docs/introduction.md

   - Extend and customize with React
   - Gain full control of your site's browsing experience by `swizzling` in your own components
 - **Pluggable**
-  - Bootstrap your site with a basic template, then pick and plug functionalities built by us and our community.
+  - Bootstrap your site with a basic template, then pick and plug functionalities built by us and our community
-  - Open source your plugins to share with your fellow documentarians, because sharing is caring.
+  - Open source your plugins to share with your fellow documentarians, because sharing is caring
 - ✂️ **Developer experience**
   - Multiple bootstrapping templates to get your site up and running, start writing your docs right now
   - Universal configuration entry point to make it more maintainable by contributors